mangoose002/Meross2Domoticz/README.md

 Just need to complete the config.json file with your credentials and MQTT and Domoticz IP/ports <br />

 <br />
 P.S.
-I am not able to test with the MSS210.
-I assumed it was working exactly the same way as the MSS310 without the power measurement.
+I am not able to test with MSS110/MSS210/MSS520 & MSS710.
+I assumed it was working exactly the same way as the MSS310/MSS425.
 I hope it works this way

-P.S.
-If you were using this script before it supports MSS425.
-You have two options:<br />
-1 - Delete the switch you previously created and let the script recreate them<br />
-2 - Edit the description of you switches and add |0 at the end of the uuid.
-It will tell the system to use the channel 0<br />